 - Use bright red, blue, and/or green at the same time.

 A few more notes:

-If your graphics or video clips are not imbedded in your presentation, be sure to upload them in Presenter’s Corner and/or bring them to the meeting as well.
+- If your graphics or video clips are not embedded in your presentation, be sure to upload them in Presenter’s Corner and/or bring them to the meeting as well.

 - Animated .gif files can occasionally be problematic; a free demo version of Easy Gif Animator can easily convert these animated .gif files to .avi files, which can then be added into your presentation.
 You can download the demo here.

 - Make sure that codecs used for compressed animation and video files are generic codecs, not video hardware–specific codecs.

 - Insert images from within Powerpoint using the “Insert Image” command – don’t drag and drop from other applications.